-FFXIV Healer Role Actions: Guide & FAQ
+FFXIV Healer Role Actions: Guide & FAQ (Dawntrail UPDATE)

 All you need to know about Healer Role Actions in FFXIV, the replacement for cross-class skills!